-When it comes to location, the highest average paycheck (about $99K per year) can be spotted in Denver, Colo.; Minneapolis, Minn. ($85K), Tyler, Texas (about $77K), and Lexington, Ky. ($67K) are the next top-paying cities.
-La Crosse, Wisc. is one of the lowest-paid cities, with earnings averaging approximately $60K.
-The Trane Company workers in Colorado earn the most — around $100K annually on average.
+When it comes to location, the highest average paycheck (around $99K per year) can be spotted in Denver, Colo.; Minneapolis, Minn. ($85K), Tyler, Texas ($77K), and Lexington, Ky. (approximately $67K) are the next top-paying cities.
+La Crosse, Wisc. is near the bottom for pay at $60K.
+By state, the highest compensation levels appear in Colorado, where the average salary is around $100K annually.

 Years of Experience